 According to the Times, "Mueller held the lead among the 40 for her uncanny, moving performance as Carole King.
 Broadway loves to elevate deserving, devoted theater performers into bona fide stars."

 In 2015, a blog page titled Broadway Etc. did a post on productions and/or performances he personally felt should've won the Tony, and Kelli in The Bridges of Madison County was absolutely one of them.
-He said "Jessie Mueller is a lovely individual who has continually proven herself both talented and versatile; she deserves a long and fruitful career filled with accolades, including a Tony Award or two.
+While he never saw Beautiful, he still said "Jessie Mueller is a lovely individual who has continually proven herself both talented and versatile; she deserves a long and fruitful career filled with accolades, including a Tony Award or two.
 That said, she *stole* Kelli O'Hara's long deserved Best Actress statuette for what is sure to go down as one the golden-voiced soprano's greatest performances, Francesca in Jason Robert Brown's The Bridges of Madison County.
 Setting aside the fact that it is absolutely ludicrous the multitalented O'Hara is still Tony-less after five nominations in the past decade, her transcendent work in this sweeping musical drama was the kind of performance legends are made of.
 When people look back at her career many years from now, this will be the performance people won't believe she didn't win for, in the same way many people just assume Bernadette Peters won for Sunday in the Park with George (Peters lost to Chita Rivera in The Rink).
 The one small piece of solace to be found in this situation is that O'Hara publicly stated that if she couldn't win, she was rooting for Mueller."